tacoen/um-theme-core/README.md

 UM is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see LICENSE.txt
+You should have received a copy of the GNU General Public License along with this program(LICENSE.txt).
+If not, see http://www.gnu.org/licenses/

 ## Derived